Ocarina of Time Walkthrough: Best Route, Tips, Water Temple Fix

 If you enjoy puzzle-forward design talk, I compare this to old-school logic puzzlers in my take on point-and-click adventure games.
 Same brain muscles.
 Less screaming.
 Usually.

-Bottom of the Well and Shadow Temple: trust nothing
+Bottom of the Well and Shadow Temple

 As a kid, clear the Well for the Lens of Truth.
 Invisible floors, fake walls, and regrets.
 Shadow Temple uses it nonstop.
 Bongo Bongo is rhythmic—count beats, roll to hands, jump slashes on the eye.
 It’s spooky but fair.